About 100% French Flax Linen

 How do I dry my linen?

-It's best to dry your linen as naturally as possible–it's not only good for your bedding, but the environment, too.
+It's best to dry your linen as naturally as possible – it's not only good for your bedding, but the environment, too.
 Hang your linen up to dry away from direct sunlight to avoid potential fading.
-Tumble-drying is not recommended, but if you must, avoid using a hot setting and overloading the machine.
-You can also remove your bedding from the line or dryer while it is ever so slightly damp as over-drying linen—especially in the sun—can cause the fabric to feel brittle.
+If tumble-drying, keep to low settings and avoid overloading the machine.
+You can also remove your bedding from the line or dryer while it is ever so slightly damp as over-drying linen (especially in the sun) can cause the fabric to feel brittle.

 How can I get rid of a stain?